m.Stock by Mirae AssetOpen Demat Account

 Meesho Limited, one of India’s fastest-growing e-commerce platforms, is gearing up for one of the most anticipated IPOs of 2025.
 Founded in 2015 by Vidit Aatrey and Sanjeev Barnwal, Meesho was built on the idea of democratising online commerce and empowering small sellers and entrepreneurs, especially from Tier-II and Tier-III cities, to succeed in India’s digital economy.
 Over the years, the Bengaluru-headquartered unicorn has transformed from a simple social commerce startup into a formidable e-commerce giant that competes directly with large players like Amazon and Flipkart.

-The Meesho IPO aims to raise between ₹5,800 crore and ₹6,600 crore, making it one of India’s largest startup listings.
-This includes a fresh issue of ₹4,250 crore and an Offer for Sale (OFS) by several prominent investors.
+Meesho IPO is a book-build issue of ₹5,421.20 crores.
+It includes a fresh issue of 38.29 crore shares worth ₹4,250 crore and an offer for sale (OFS) of 10.55 crore shares worth ₹1,171.20 crore.
 With participation from global venture funds like Elevation Capital, Peak XV Partners (formerly Sequoia Capital India), SoftBank, and Y Combinator, the IPO provides partial exits to early investors while enabling Meesho to further scale its technological and operational infrastructure.

 This blog offers a detailed, insight-driven exploration of Meesho’s IPO, its structure, business prospects, financial performance, market context, and key considerations for investors evaluating this milestone opportunity in India’s booming e-commerce sector.